wp-plugins/pwaplusphp/readme.txt

 === Plugin Name ===
 Contributors: smccandl
 Donate link: http://pwaplusphp.smccandl.net/
-Tags: picasa, picasa web albums, pwa, lightbox, fancybox, shadowbox, highslide, picasa comments, wptouch Requires at least: 2.9.1
+Tags: picasa, picasa web albums, pwa, lightbox, fancybox, shadowbox, highslide, picasa comments, wptouch, cache Requires at least: 2.9.1
-Tested up to: 3.1.3
+Tested up to: 3.4.1
 Stable tag: trunk

 PWA+PHP allows you to display public and private (unlisted) Picasa albums within WordPress in your language using Fancybox, Shadowbox or Lightbox.

 == Description ==
-**News:** *There is an issue with PWA+PHP pagination in v3.4 of Wordpress due to a change in WP behavior.
-See [Issue 170](http://code.google.com/p/pwaplusphp/issues/detail?id=170) for a temporary fix while we work on a permanent fix.*

-**v0.9.5 Update:** *Fixed 3 bugs in Basic and Pro.
+**v0.9.6 Update:** *Bug fixes.
 See changelog.*

 [PWA+PHP](http://pwaplusphp.smccandl.net) is a lightweight solution for displaying your private (unlisted) and public Picasa Albums within Wordpress in your language using Fancybox, Shadowbox or Lightbox.
 The plugin provides a guided installer that helps you generate your gdata token and set display options for your albums.